FuelLabs/sway-applications/fundraiser/SPECIFICATION.md

 1. If a user pledges to 2 different campaigns then the `user_pledge_count()` will be 2
 2. If the user performs step 1. and then completely unpledges then `user_pledge_count()` will be 2

-### Author

-An author should be able to see a history of the campaigns that they have created

-1. This should be categorized into currently active and completed campaigns
-2. An active campaign is one that has not reached its deadline nor has been cancelled by the author
-3. The author should see
-   1. When the campaign ends / time until the deadline
-   2. Which campaigns have been cancelled / claimed
-   3. The state of the campaign i.e. whether the campaign has succeeded in reaching its goal
-      1. Pending state is when the deadline has not been reached
-      2. Successful state is when the deadline is reached and the goal has been reached
-      3. Failed state is when the deadline is reached and the goal has not been reached
-      4. Cancelled state is when the author has cancelled the campaign
-   4. The amount pledged by all users and how much is needed to reach the goal
-   5. Who the beneficiary is
-   6. Which asset the campaign accepts

-### User

-A user should be able to see the campaigns that they have pledged towards

-1. This includes the amount that they have pledged
-2. The campaigns should be categorized into active and completed campaigns
-3. Only the user should be able to see how much they have pledged

-### Discovery of Campaigns

-Authors of campaigns and users should be able to share / find campaigns

-1. Campaigns should be searchable via the address of the author
-   1. `Some category / identifier too ?`

-> **NOTE** \
-> TODO: how is this information presented to users, is there some main page of all campaigns?

-### Misc

-1. Track each asset across all campaigns to see how popular each asset is
-2. Show total number of campaigns created

-> **NOTE** \
-> TODO: figure out where to put this info and what else to add

 ## Sequence diagram